Old Fashioned Chocolate Covered Cherries

 If you’ve never made homemade candy before, this is an easy recipe to start out with!
 All you need are a few ingredients and a little patience.

-Ever since we started making these homemade chocolates, we have ditched the store chocolate forever.
+Ever since I started making these homemade chocolates, I’ve never looked back!
 They’re SO much better than what you can buy at the store.

-Also, be sure to check out our other Chocolate recipes, like Mint Chocolate Fudge, See’s Fudge Recipe, Easy Chocolate Truffles, and more.
-They’ll definitely provide satisfaction to your sweet tooth cravings!
+Also, be sure to check out our other chocolate recipes, like Mint Chocolate Fudge, See’s Fudge Recipe, Easy Chocolate Truffles, and more.
+They’ll definitely satisfy your sweet tooth cravings!

 Stand with Chocolate Covered Cherries and other Chocolate Covered Cherries in mini cupcake liners.